A2Amir/ETL-Data-Pipelines/README.md

    * If removing an outlier improves the model,then consider removing extreme isolated data points.
    * On the other hand, if removing an extreme value has no or little effect on your results, you can leave the point as is.
    * Check this [Jupyter notebook]() for more infomation.

+## Scaling Data
+Numerical data comes in all different distribution patterns and ranges.
+However, some machine learning algorithms work better when all of the features are within a similar numerical range.Changing the numerical range of data is called Normalization or Feature Scaling.
+Two common ways to scale features are called **Rescaling** and **Standardization**.

+* With Rescaling, you take your data and scale down the range, so that the minimum value is zero and the maximum value is one.
+The distribution of the data remains the same, but the range changes.

+* With Standardization, you transform the data, so that it has a mean of zero and a standard deviation of one.

+**Notice:** the general shape of the distribution remains the same, which means the information contained in the data hasn't changed.
+Check this [Jupyter notebook]() for more infomation.